briandconnelly/nicheconstruct/paper/02_methods.md

 ### Niche Construction and Selective Feedbacks

 Individual fitness is also affected by the current state of the local environment.
-Here, we represent the "niche" implicitly based on the allelic states present in the subpopulation.
+We represent the "niche" implicitly based on the specific allelic states present in the subpopulation.
+Here, the specific alleles that are present at each locus matter.
 As allelic states change, subpopulations alter aspects of their environment, creating a unique niche.

 Niche construction takes the form of density dependent selection, and individuals evolve to better match their niche by a second form of adaptation.
 Specifically, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals in the subpopulation that have allele $a-1$ at locus $l-1$.
+Once allele $a$ has fixed in the subpopulation at locus $l$, allele $a+1$ becomes the only allele that confers fitness benefits at locus $l+1$.
 As a consequence, genotypes with sequentially increasing allelic states will tend to evolve.
 We treat both adaptive loci and allelic states as "circular": the selective value of an allele at locus 1 is affected by the allelic composition of the subpopulation at locus $L$.
 Similarly, the selective value of allele 1 at any locus increases with the number of individuals carrying allele $A$ at the previous locus.